Veterinary Science

-Students receive up to 3 high school credits total each year for successful completion of the program.
-Passage of the certification exam will award the student 2 student-verified elective credits, one of which can be substituted for a verified credit in either science or history.
-1 additional science credit is awarded due to the integration of the Biology II: Anatomy & Physiology standards of learning in the coursework.
+Students receive 2 high school credits total each year for successful completion of the program.
+1 additional science credit may be awarded due to the integration of the Biology II: Anatomy & Physiology standards of learning in the coursework.

 Class: Veterinary Science I and II